The Integrate Art Society (IAS) Project Committee & Board of Directors is made up of volunteer members.

 Operations Director - Selina Pieczonka

 Selina has been part of the Integrate Planning Committee since 2014 after completing her degree in art history the University of Victoria.
-After a year away, she is taking on the role of Operations Coordinator to apply her administrative skills to favourite things: art and parties.
+She has taken on the role of Operations Director to apply her administrative skills to her favourite things: art and events.
 She is equally passionate about theatre, dance and film and is excited to bring more collaboration to Victoria's art community.